youssef-k-tawfik/sw-task-server/README.md

 and start Apache server using XAMPP or anything else similar.

-To seed the database, run the following command:
+To seed the database, run the following command from the `dev` branch:
 ```bash
 php data/seed.php
 ```